 channel network

-Aggregate of depressions and channels which continuously or periodically contain water.
+Connected set of depressions and channels that continuously or periodically contain water.

-Contour (line)
+contour (of a shoreline)

-Geometric representation of the (topological) water edge, usually a set of curves (multi-curve).

-NOTE: This definition references the definition of a contour-line on a map indicating the locus of points at which a certain property is constant (e.g. elevation, salinity) [9].
+Geometric representation of a water edge or shoreline of a waterbody, e.g. as left and right curves.
+A contour-line on a map represents the locus of points at which a certain property is constant (e.g. elevation, salinity) [9].
+A water edge is the locus of points at which water depth is nearly zero.
+This is equivalent to an elevation contour only if the water is not moving.